More on lime and water...oh the joy!

 Or suppliers and lime specialists add pozzalons and fibres to prevent shrinkage and induce faster curing.

 This results in the mortar NOT shrinking back and therefore not being compact enough to effectively move water if they cure at depth at all.
-The pore structure has large voids in which trap water.
+The pore structure has large voids in which can trap water and prevent the efficient movement of water.

 What should happen;

-Minimum amount of water and a roller pan or a lot of elbow grease is used along with other methods such as tempering to reduce water content.
+Minimum amount of water and a roller pan or a lot of elbow grease is used along with other methods such as tempering and organic additives to reduce water content.

 Mixing methods and materials used to increase water retention such as sugar, higher fines content, milling etc.

-Mortar is struck, tooled back firmly when green with a pointing tool, not a plasterers leaf or small tool which is too weak to be very effective and possibly beaten with a churn brush depending on the aesthetic choice.
-Then left exposed to the air as it has good water retention from being made correctly and will not prevent carbonation at depth if allowed to dry and then rewetted.
+Mortar is struck, tooled back firmly when green with a pointing tool, not a plasterers leaf or small tool which is too weak to be very effective and then possibly beaten with a churn brush depending on the aesthetic choice.
+This is then left exposed to the air as it has good water retention from being made correctly and will not prevent carbonation at depth if allowed to dry and subsequently rewetted.

 Masonry hosed down for two minutes on each section to fully saturate the wall at depth.
 Twice a week for up to six weeks.
 (This is from a study on carbonation and is very effective from my observations.)
 CO2 settles on the surface of the wall and is carried into the back by water.
 Using a little water will not do this, keeping it damp or covered will also impair this.
 Spraying the surface is just making the problem worse as you further carbonate the surface, it needs absolutely drenching.
 You want the back wet.